rifaterdemsahin/PrometheusAsDataSource/FormulaMarkdown/22_grafanaupdate.md

-@rifaterdemsahin ➜ /workspaces/PrometheusAsDataSource (main) $ helm upgrade grafana grafana/grafana -f /workspaces/PrometheusAsDataSource/SymbolicCode/grafana.yaml
+@rifaterdemsahin ➜ /workspaces/PrometheusAsDataSource (main) $

+helm upgrade grafana grafana/grafana -f /workspaces/PrometheusAsDataSource/SymbolicCode/grafana.yaml

+>>>> this did not help as it was a CNI issues!

 Release "grafana" has been upgraded.
 Happy Helming!
 NAME: grafana
 LAST DEPLOYED: Sat Oct 19 05:49:07 2024